reach-sh/reach-lang/docs/src/rsh/step/index.md

 + `DOMAIN` is the the domain of the API member function.
 + `RET_FUN` is a function that returns a value to the API call.
 This function must be called.
 + `API_EXPR` is an expression that evaluates to an API member function.
++ `API_CHECK_EXPR` is a function parameterized over the domain of the API function.
+This function can be used to add `{!rsh} check`s involving the domain.
+These checks will be applied as assumptions and requirements.
 + `API_PAY_EXPR` and `API_ASSUME_EXPR` are like the corresponding parts in a `{!rsh} fork` statement, and `{!rsh} call.throwTimeout` is like in `{!rsh} fork.throwTimeout`.
 They are optional.